Home |

 Latest information (July 2009) from Npower is that

-32 turbines are planned for the Mynydd Tre Beddau site uphill
+32 turbines are planned for the Mynydd Tre Beddau site uphill from the Blaengwen

 turbines.
 Npower have had approval for a monitoring mast due to go up possibly in